 Wm.
 Rootes, cycle and motor engineer

-The cycle shop, and later motor dealership, from where the Rootes Group ultimately developed.
+The cycle shop, and later motor dealership, from where the Rootes Group initally developed.

 7, Station Road (now Cranbrook Road), Hawkhurst, TN18 4AT.